 Violence in the Sahel Region

-Today there are more than 330,000 displaced people in Mali – overwhelmingly women and children – and 7.1 million people in need of life-saving assistance.
-More than 400,000 children were affected by the closure of schools in December 2020, primarily due to insecurity.
+Today there are more than 402,000 displaced people in Mali – overwhelmingly women and children – and 5.9 million people in need of life-saving assistance.
+More than 400,000 children have been affected by the closure of schools, primarily due to insecurity.

 Burkina Faso Conflict